Z-Js-Framework/z-js/README.md

 npx create-z-project your-project-name
 ```

 after that just follow instructions that follow on there.
+And don't forget to install this vscode extension for better experience, [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) otherwise this might be so ugly syntax wise though it will still be simply beautiful.

-But if you want, you can still just install z alone without any starters with command below
+And, also if you want, you can still just install z alone without any starters with command below

 ```bash
 npm install z-js-framework